github/site-policy/Policies/github-terms-of-service.md

 </TABLE>
 <details align="right"><summary open="false">〰</summary>

-**Short version:** *We will not be liable for damages or losses arising from your use or inability to use the service or otherwise arising under this agreement.
+**〰:** *We will not be liable for damages or losses arising from your use or inability to use the service or otherwise arising under this agreement.
 Please read this section carefully; it limits our obligations to you.*

 <br>
 <br>